Yann39/self-hosted/README.md

 Things to notice :

-- Uptime Kuma's data is stored in a **MongoDB** database which will run in its own container named `ackee-mongodb`.
+- Ackee's data is stored in a **MongoDB** database which will run in its own container named `ackee-mongodb`.
 MongoDB's data is bound to a _data_ directory in the current directory
 - It uses Traefik **labels** on the `ackee-app` container to :
     - create a **service** which will point to our container application running on port `3001`